IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 the operator is able to get, list, watch, create, update, path, and delete these resources.
 Once we run `make manifests`, the `controller-gen` utility will see that we have a new KubeBuilder marker, and will update the rbac yaml files in our `config/rbac` directory to change our
 RBAC configuration.

-For example, if our memcached resource didn't have the `List` verb listed in the kubebuilder marker, we would not be able to use r.List() on our memcached resource - we would get a permissions error such as `Failed to list *v1.Pod`.
-Once we change these markers and add the `list` command, we have to run `make generate` and `make manifests` and that will in turn apply the changes from our kubebuilder commands into our `config/rbac` yaml files.
-To learn more about KubeBuilder markers, see the docs [here](https://book.kubebuilder.io/reference/markers/rbac.html).
+For example, if our memcached resource didn't have the `List` verb listed in the KubeBuilder marker, we would not be able to use r.List() on our memcached resource - we would get a permissions error such as `Failed to list *v1.Pod`.
+Once we change these markers and add the `list` command, we have to run `make generate` and `make manifests` and that will in turn apply the changes from our KubeBuilder commands into our `config/rbac` yaml files.
+To learn more about KubeBuilder markers, see the docs [here](https://book.kubebuilder.io/reference/markers.html).

 ## Conclusion